Linaro/lava/doc/installing_on_debian.rst

          release freeze.
 .. [#f2] `stretch` is the name of the next Debian release after Jessie,
          which is supported automatically via uploads to sid (unstable).
 .. [#f3] Jessie was released on April 25th, 2015.
-Uupdates to LAVA packages
+All updates to LAVA packages
          for jessie will be made using `jessie-backports`_.
+Systems using Debian Jessie are recommended to enable jessie-backports.
+LAVA packages and dependencies which are installed using jessie-backports are **fully supported** by upstream and are the same codebase as the relevant production release available from the :ref:`lava_repositories`.
 .. [#f4] Ubuntu vivid vervet 15.04 was released on April
          23rd, 2015.
 LAVA packages automatically migrate from Debian into the current development release of Ubuntu.
 Once Ubuntu